Brand name: Latuda®

 SGAs have been linked with higher risk of death, strokes, and transient ischemic attacks (TIAs) in elderly people with behavior problems due to dementia.

-Are there any risks of taking Latuda for long periods of time?
+Are there any risks for taking lurasidone for long periods of time?

 Second generation antipsychotics (SGAs) increase the risk of diabetes, weight gain, high cholesterol, and high triglycerides.
 (See “Serious Side Effects” section for monitoring recommendations.)